“To Be Absent From the Body is to be Present With the Lord” – Said No Bible EVER!

 Nothing of a mystery there!
 I’m sure we’d all prefer to be clothed with immortality now, and be with Christ in heaven now, rather than to actually feel the sting of death someday, and then be with Christ later, or afterward, at His Coming, at the Resurrection of the dead.

-If Christ wouldn’t return one day to resurrect us from the dead- we’d be eternally lost into lifeless oblivion.
+If Christ wouldn’t ever return to resurrect us from the dead- we’d be eternally lost into lifeless oblivion.
 For the simple reason- as Paul said, we don’t have inherent immortality.
 God ALONE is immortal.
+Therefore, to be absent from the body, doesn’t mean to be present with the Lord immediately upon death- at least not until the resurrection.

 Think about that!
-That wouldn’t be the case if we automatically went to heaven consciously at death by way of immortality- but that’s not the case.
+There wouldn’t be a need for the resurrection of the dead, if we automatically went to heaven consciously, at death, by way of immortality- but that’s not the case.
+We actually die, and therefore, are in need of the resurrection!

 Once again, LISTEN CAREFULLY as Paul expounds this point:

-1 Corinthians 15:16 – For if the dead rise not, then is not Christ raised:
+1 Corinthians 15:16 – For if the dead are not raised, then not even Christ has been raised.

 1 Corinthians 15:18 – Then they also which ARE FALLEN ASLEEP in Christ ARE PERISHED.